kiosktm/Chart.js/README.md

  - line and overlay charts can handle sparse datasets, just include null in the dataset where no data is avaliable, this can be seen in the samples.
  - line,bar and overlay charts can have the tooltip display finely tuned.
 For each dataset an option called showTooltip can be passed to turn off the displaying off tooltips for that one dataset but not the whole chart

+All new features are all documented the forks docs section.
 ## Documentation